How Can I Improve My Child’s Behaviour at Home?

 Be Consistent

-Your actions speak louder than words, but only if they’re consistent.
-If you enforce a rule one day and ignore it the next, your child may feel confused about what’s expected.
-Consistency shows them the value of sticking to principles, even when it’s inconvenient.
+Your actions teach best when they stay steady.
+If you enforce a rule one day and ignore it the next, your child may feel confused.

 Model Healthy Communication